 What is the VMCAS application deadline?
 What is the supplemental application deadline?

-The VMCAS deadline is October 1 (or the following Monday if October 1 falls on a weekend).
-The Supplemental Application deadline coincides with the VMCAS application deadline of October 1 (or the following Monday if October 1 falls on a weekend).
+The VMCAS deadline is September 15 (or the following Monday if September 15 falls on a weekend).
+The Supplemental Application deadline is 1pm of the following day of the VMCAS application deadline of September 15 (or the following Monday if September 15 falls on a weekend).

 Does NC State CVM accept transfer students?